Tucked behind the nightmare that is Oxford Street, the quiet streets of well-heeled Marylebone couldn’t stand in starker contrast.

 Stroll around and you’ll discover an area rich in history, with quirky museums sitting alongside independent shops, traditional pubs next to chic boutiques.
 It’s time to explore the best things to do in Marylebone.

-Independent boutiques and cafes thrive and a selection of some of the city’s most interesting museums and galleries – not to mention some of the city’s most stylish bars and restaurants.
-It’s an area I’ve come to love in recent years – a small pocket of London that somehow manages to feel both historic and contemporary at the same time.
+Independent boutiques and cafes thrive and a selection of some of the city’s most interesting museums and galleries – not to mention some of the city’s quaintest pubs, most stylish bars and restaurants.
+It’s an area we’ve come to love in recent years – a small pocket of London that somehow manages to feel both historic and contemporary at the same time.

 What to do, where to drink and where to eat….

 Things to do in Marylebone

 The collection was put together by four subsequent Marquesses of Hertford and Sir Richard Wallace (widely thought to be the illegitimate son of the fourth Marquess of Hertford – seemingly borne out by the fact the Marquess left him the family collection and extensive property on his death) and bequeathed to the nation by Wallace’s wife.